MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-K-Payment-Drugs-Biologicals-Under-Part-B/section-414.904.md

 (C) Beginning in 2013, the drug and dosage form described by the HCPCS code is not identified by the FDA to be in short supply at the time that ASP calculations are finalized.

-(iii) The applicable percentage threshold for average manufacturer price comparisons is 5 percent and is reached when -
+(iii) The applicable percentage threshold for average manufacturer price comparisons is 5 percent and is reached when—

 (A) The average sales price for the billing code has exceeded the average manufacturer price for the billing code by 5 percent or more in 2 consecutive quarters, or 3 of the previous 4 quarters immediately preceding the quarter to which the price substitution would be applied; and